symbolicdata/symbolicdata.github.io/Main_Page.markdown

 ### What's new?

 -   [Getting Started / What is this all about?](QuickStart "wikilink")
--   There is a [proposal for SymbolicData reorganization](Organization "wikilink") towards an intercommunity project
+-   There is a [Reorganization](Reorganization "wikilink") proposal for SymbolicData towards an intercommunity project

 ### Main goals